Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/issue-document-store-webapp.md

 ---
 id: issue-document-store-webapp
-title: Issue Document with Web app
+title: Issuing Document with Web App
-sidebar_label: Issue Document Store
+sidebar_label: Issuing Document
 ---

-This guide will help you to issue a hash using one of the available web application.
-You will find more details about issuing on the [main guide page](/docs/integrator-section/verifiable-document/ethereum/issuing-document)
+This guide will help you issue a hash using one of the available web applications.

-Currently, there exists 2 web application:
+Currently, there are 2 web applications:

 - [OpenCerts Admin Portal](https://admin.opencerts.io/)
 - [TradeTrust Admin Portal](https://admin.tradetrust.io/)

+In this tutorial, we will use the first web app.

 ## Prerequisites

 - Google Chrome web browser
-- Metamask setup
+- MetaMask extension in Google Chrome
 - A document store
 - A merkle root

 ## Issuing the document

+1. After connecting with MetaMask, open the [OpenCerts Admin Portal](https://admin.opencerts.io/) in Google Chrome.
+On the Welcome page, click **MetaMask**.

+2. Enter the `document store smart contract address` from the [deployment guide](/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp/) into the **Store address** field.

 ![Issuing Interface](/docs/integrator-section/webapp-tutorial/issuing-webapp/issuing.png)

-After connecting Metamask, you will be logged into the web application.
-First, you need to enter the `document store smart contract address` from the [previous guide](/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp/) into the "Store address" field.
-Then, select "Issue Document Batch" on the navigation on the left.
+3. Select **Issue certificate batch** on the left navigation.

-Paste the value of `merkleRoot` from the document into the field and click on "Issue".
-You will need to confirm your transaction on Metamask.
+4. Paste the `merkleRoot` value from the document into the **Issue certificates with the Merkle Root Hash** field.
+Click **Issue**.

-Example:
+  You will also need to confirm your transaction in the MetaMask extension.

+  The following shows an example.
+For this document, `76a934e2ce9db63cb5e54bed8ac965a8937ee9e823b894ccf6569141187a475c` is the value you need to issue.

 ```json
   "signature": {